About this site

 No. That would encourage people to snipe lots by telling them exactly when to click bid.

-The closest thing to a countdown is a Bidding on this lot ends in less than a minute message that appears in the chat exactly a minute before bidding ends.
+The closest thing to a countdown is a Bidding on this lot ends in less than a minute message that appears in the chat one minute before bidding ends.

 How do I record bids or mark the winners of lots for an in-person auction?